At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 The severity of premenstrual syndrome is determined by the number, duration and intensity of symptoms:

-• Mild: 3-4 symptoms, or 1-2 if severe
+• Mild form: 3-4 symptoms or 1-2 if they are significantly pronounced

 • If pain appears only immediately before and during menstruation, especially when combined with - this is most likely not PMS, but other gynecological diseases - chronic endometritis, dysmenorrhea (painful menstruation) and others.